Stratford, Ohio

 Stratford is an unincorporated community in Delaware County, in the U.S. state of Ohio.

 History

 Stratford was platted in 1850.
+However, Stratford appears to have already been platted in 1849.
+A map of Delaware County at the Library of Congress shows Stratford platted then.
 The community derives its name from Stratford-upon-Avon, England.
 A post office was established at Stratford in 1850, and remained in operation until 1900.